Ozzie Albies Player Props: Braves vs. Rays

 Ozzie Albies At The Plate

-- Among qualified hitters in MLB action, he ranks 63rd in batting average, 106th in on-base percentage, and 14th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 60th, his on-base percentage ranks 105th, and he is 14th in the league in slugging.

-- Albies has reached base via a hit in 58 games this year (of 87 played), and had multiple hits in 22 of those games.
+- In 67.0% of his 88 games this season, Albies has picked up at least one hit.
+He's also had 22 multi-hit games.

-- He has scored in 38 games this year (43.7%), including multiple runs in nine games.
+- He has scored in 39 of 88 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.